Hardware vs Software Wallets: Security, Convenience and Recovery Risk

 Users often skip backup verification, fund a wallet before testing basics, install from a lookalike page, or misunderstand the difference between app password and recovery phrase.

-Hot wallet friction
+Software wallet friction

 Hardware wallet friction